Welcome to Year 3

 Spelling tests are carried out on a Monday

 If you have any concerns or questions, please do not hesitate to get in touch; either by person at the end of the day or by email firstname.lastname@example.org

 PE kits will be sent home for a 'wash' on the last day of the half term - Please ensure that these are sent back into school on the first day of the new half term!!

-PE will continue to take place twice a week; usually on a Tuesday and a Thursday for Swifts Class.
+Friday after lunch will continue to be outdoors for Swifts Class.
 However, this can change so please have PE kits in every day!
-As the weather starts to become a little cooler we will be making use of our dance studio or hall for PE.
+As the weather starts to become a little cooler we will be making use of our dance studio but still venturing outside!

 Please ensure your child has a water bottle every day.
 We have drinking water in class for refilling.